 An overview of what the platform is all about

-Yes, you can sell your house as is for cash in NJ.
-They list their homes on cash marketplaces like Houzeo and Sundae.
-Additionally, sellers can market their homes to institutional cash buyers.
-Selling property as-is in NJ to cash buyers will fetch you low ball offers up to 50% of the Fair Market Value.
+Yes, you can sell your house as is for cash in New Jersey.
+You can list on a cash buyer marketplaces like Houzeo and Sundae.
+You can also sell your home to institutional cash buyers like HomeVestors or We Buy Houses.

-5. How can I sell my fixer upper house fast in New Jersey?
+How to sell a house as-is by owner in New Jersey?

 You can do the following for selling a house as is by owner in New Jersey:

 1. Price your home competitively

 3. List your property on the best FSBO sites

 4. Request cash offers for your home

 » How to Sell a House By Owner New Jersey: Discover ways to sell your home by owner in New Jersey.